 Clear lenses and black lenses are at either end of the spectrum.
-Clear lenses are only suitable for night time skiing, whereas black lenses block the most amount of light and are therefore only used in extremely bright, sunny weather.
+Clear lenses are only suitable for night skiing, whereas black lenses block the maximum amount of light and are therefore only used in extremely bright, sunny weather.

 Yellow and gold lenses perform well in low light, whereas chrome red and chrome green are better suited to bright days.
 Check with your retailer to find out which lens rating best suits your riding conditions before buying.